 Tell us how we can improve this post?

-- Gold Price Struggling While Oil Price Rising Steadily - September 25, 2020
+- Gold Price Consolidates Losses While Oil Price Gains Traction - November 27, 2020